Hạ Long Bay: Etymology

 The name Hạ Long (chữ Hán: 下龍) means "descending dragon".

 Before the 19th century, the name Hạ Long Bay had not been recorded in the old books of the country.
-It has been called An Bang, Lục Thủy, Vân Đồn ...
+It has been called other names such as An Bang, Lục Thủy, and Vân Đồn.
 In the late 19th century, the name Hạ Long Bay appeared on the Maritime Map of France.
 The French-language Hai Phong News reported "Dragon appears on Hạ Long Bay".

-According to local legend, when Vietnam had just started to develop into a country, they had to fight against invaders.
+According to local legend reinforced by 1800s Nguyễn dynasty nationalism, when Vietnam had just started to develop into a country, they had to fight against invaders.
 To assist the Vietnamese in defending their country, the gods sent a family of dragons as protectors.
 This family of dragons began spitting out jewels and jade.
 These jewels turned into the islands and islets dotting the bay, linking together to form a great wall against the invaders.
 Under magics, numerous rock mountains abruptly appeared on the sea, ahead of invaders' ships; the forward ships struck the rocks and each other.
 After winning the battle, the dragons were interested in peaceful sightseeing of the Earth, and then decided to live in this bay.
 The place where the mother dragon descended was named Hạ Long, the place where the dragon's children attended upon their mother was called Bái Tử Long island (Bái: attend upon, Tử: children, Long: dragon), and the place where the dragon's children wriggled their tails violently was called Bạch Long Vĩ island (Bạch: white-color of the foam made when Dragon's children wriggled, Long: dragon, Vĩ: tail), present-day Tra Co peninsula, Móng Cái.